billsix/cprogrammingbook/doc/04-Functions.rst

 what value is supposed to be returned at that point.
-Although it is possible to return from a function by falling through the last }, unless the function returns void an unknown value will be returned, resulting in undefined behaviour.
+Although it is possible to return from a function by falling through the last }, unless the function returns void an unknown value will be returned, resulting in undefined behavior.

 Here
 is another example function.
 It uses getchar to read characters